ellucianEthos/java-examples/README.md

 # java-examples
-Set of sample code for invoking Ethos APIs and consuming change-notifications.
+This is a set of sample code for performing the following actions against the Ethos Integration services:
+- getting an access token
+- invoking the proxy API
+- consuming change-notifications
+- publishing change-notifications

+This folder can be imported into eclipse as a java project.